-- The wound-type current transformer to the right | two primary turns. - The conductor making u primary winding consist multiple layers of thin cc strapping approximately inches wide. - The secondary winding consists of many turns c small copper wire.
+- The wound-type current transformer to the right has two primary turns. - The conductor making up the primary winding consists of multiple layers of thin copper strapping approximately four inches wide. - The secondary winding consists of many turns of small copper wire.